 DPI can be adjusted using the slider or entering a number into the adjacent box.
 It ranges from 1 to 1000.
-A higher DPI means better precision and quality of your images, while a lower DPI will proved faster processing and engraving speeds.
+A higher DPI means better precision and quality of your images, while a lower DPI will provide faster processing and engraving speeds.
+Remember that with a higher DPI (1000), the laser is in contact with the material for a longer period of time and may result in deeper engravings than with a lower DPI (250).
+Speed and power should be compensated for different DPI settings.